 Concurrent to the newest release, Acquia Lightning (Acquia’s Drupal 8 distribution for developing sites more rapidly) is compatible with Drupal 8.8.
-And as of today, Acquia Cloud is ready to support your Drupal 8.8 sites and applications.
+And as of today, Acquia Cloud Platform is ready to support your Drupal 8.8 sites and applications.

 Here are the main improvements in the latest Drupal release: